uinamdar/docs/General Financial Advice.md

 ## Initial Notes
 Many people have asked me to give them general financial advice.
 This document distills the core of that advice.
 I am not a financial advisor.
 I'm a self-taught investor and want to share some of the strategies and tactics that I feel that helped me in my financial journey.

+## General Principles
+### Wealthbuilding is a marathon.
+For most of us, building a high net worth will take 3 to 4 decades.
+Be patient.
+Play the long game.
+Believe in the power of compounding.
+Invest in tried and true assets and don't waste resources (both financial and emotional) on the flavor of the day.

+### Never bet against America.
+Keep your investments in the United States and you won't regret it.
+Over the long term, America has the right system for financial success.
+In the short term, it can be a bumpy ride.
+Have faith in America.

+### Automate everything.
+From investments to paying debts & bills, take advantage of the automated programs.
+It reduces the risk of mistakes, missed payments & missed investments, and decision-making fatigue.

+### Use large, trusted institutions to make your investments.
+Big financial institutions will be able to protect your money during deep recessions and will be able to offer high-value services at reasonable cost and with excellent service.
+I like Vanguard and Fidelity.

 ## Reading & Resources
 I recommend the following books and resources that I used to learn about investing.
-- [The Simple Path to Wealth by JL Collins ](https://bookshop.org/a/11815/9781533667922) -- Definitely start with this book.
+- [The Simple Path to Wealth by JL Collins](https://bookshop.org/a/11815/9781533667922) -- Definitely start with this book.
 It's a quick read and well written.
+- [Berkshire Hathaway Annual Shareholder Letters by Warren Buffett](https://berkshirehathaway.com/letters/letters.html) -- I never miss this.
+Go back and read them all.
+Good lesson about how to be a profitable investor.
 - [Financial Peace University by Dave Ramsey](https://www.ramseysolutions.com/ramseyplus/financial-peace) -- A video course that explains all the basics.
 - [I Will Teach You To Be Rich by Ramit Sethi](https://bookshop.org/a/11815/9781523505746) -- Scammy title.
 Great book.
 - [The Truth About Money by Ric Edelman](https://bookshop.org/a/11815/9780062006486) -- This is a dense, high yield book.
 Really great overall primer and explains basic concepts of personal finance.
 Read it twice.